J-CF-Leung/Study_Vault/Physics/Thermal Physics/Classical Thermodynamics.md

 - The _final_ macrostate will tend to be one with _the most number of microstates_
 	- Consequence of equal probabilities (the system spends the most time in the macrostate)

-# The Zeroth and First Laws
+# The zeroth law and equations of state

 ## Containers and equilibrium
 - When discussing the behaviour of _contained physical systems_, one needs to specify the nature of the _container_